AckerlyXu/heima/articles/media-services/media-services-deliver-streaming-content.md

 ```

 > [!NOTE]
 > You can also stream your content over an SSL connection.
 To do this, make sure your streaming URLs start with HTTPS.
-Note that, currently, AMS doesn’t support SSL with custom domains.
+Note that, currently, AMS doesnâ€™t support SSL with custom domains.
 >
 >